Hill Godfrey Morgan

-In 1906 he retired with the brevet rank of Colonel, but was recalled to service in August 1914 as Assistant Director of Supplies, Central Force.
-In January 1915 he was made Administrative Member, Forage Committee, effectively making him the commander of the Women's Forage Corps.
-By the war's end he had risen to his final rank of Brigadier-General and gained the CMG, KBE and one further mention in despatches.
+In November 1906 he retired from the army with the rank of lieutenant colonel, but was recalled to service in August 1914, after the British entry into World War I, as assistant director of supplies, Central Force.
+In January 1915 he was made administrative member, forage committee, effectively making him the commander of the Women's Forage Corps.
+By the war's end he had risen to his final rank of brigadier-general and gained the CMG, KBE in June 1919, and one further mention in despatches.